Dogs are an integral part of our family, almost like children. That’s why we’re just as peaky about their food as we are with ours.

 But how to feed your dog with it?
 It’s easy.
 Just follow the package instructions.
 Generally, you simply have to add warm water and stir the food for 3–10 minutes, depending on the product.
 Then, let it sit for three minutes before serving it to your dog.
 That helps all the nutrients, flavors, and aromas to reach optimal state and makes it as tasteful as homemade food.

-One of the best dehydrated dog food options that we can warmly recommend is The Honest Kitchen Human Grade Dehydrated Dog Food.
+One of the best dehydrated dog food options that we can warmly recommend is The Honest Kitchen Human Grade Dehydrated Dog Food on Amazon.
 Even the pickiest eaters will enjoy it.

 Benefits of Freeze-Dried Dog Food and Dehydrated Food